-Fibers and pulp are key raw materials used by Essity, and being the world’s largest fiber buyer, we are determined to source fiber in a responsible manner (for more info: H7.
-Fiber sourcing - Essity Annual and Sustainability Report 2021).
+Fibers and pulp are key raw materials used by Essity, and being the world’s largest fiber buyer, Essity is determined to source fiber in a responsible manner (for more info: H7.
+Fiber sourcing - Essity Annual and Sustainability Report 2022 ).
 This renewable material is used in all our tissue products (toilet paper, kitchen rolls, wipers, hand towels, facial tissue and napkins just to mention a few) as well as in our absorbing hygiene products (adult diapers, baby diapers, feminine protection).
 Fibers and pulp are also used in some of our wound care products and of course in many packaging solutions.

 Main Country of Origin